Skip to content

 • Excel (xlsx): Microsoft Excel spreadsheet

-• coming soon CSV: Comma-separated values
+• CSV: Comma-separated values

-• coming soon TSV: Tab-separated values
+• TSV: Tab-separated values

-• coming soon Parquet: Apache Parquet file format
+• Parquet: Apache Parquet file format

 Starting an Export